Julia-Konoval/educational-repository/README.md

 # educational-repository
-This repository is created for educational aims.
+This repository is created for educational purposes.